Last Updated: 2/9/2023

 Physical therapy may also be recommended with a gradual return to normal work activity.
 If the back pain persists or worsens or the vertebra does not begin to return to normal position, surgery may be required.

 Walker, Billingsley and Bair is dedicated to leveling the playing field between injured Iowans and insurance companies.
-For legal assistance, call (888) 435-9886 or fill out our online contact form to set up a consultation with an Iowa work comp lawyer in Des Moines.
+For legal assistance, call (888) 435-9886 or fill out our online contact form to set up a consultation with an Iowa work comp lawyer.
 You will go over your low back pain and spondylolysis and spondylolisthesis and discuss eligibility for compensation through workers' comp.